Does the coronavirus crisis make a no-deal Brexit more likely? | DW | 04.06.2020

 According to the Withdrawal Agreement, it can request a two-year extension, which would give the sides until December 2022 to negotiate a deal.
 However, it must make that request within the next four weeks.
 Johnson and his colleagues have repeatedly said they will not do that but he and his government have consistently gone against their word in various areas, both in terms of Brexit and elsewhere.

-A meeting between European Commission President Ursula von der Leyen and British Prime Minister Boris Johnson is expected in June.
+European Commission President Ursula von der Leyen and British Prime Minister Boris Johnson are to meet in June.

 Goodwin thinks an extension would be the "pragmatic" thing to do from the UK side but Conley cautions that pragmatism has been a rare commodity during the process so far.

 "A no-deal Brexit would deepen and further exacerbate the UK's current economic challenges for which it is not prepared," she said.
-"Brexit has always been about emotion overriding reason however.
-Fisheries is the perfect example: 0.1% of the UK economy but a very important national issue.
+"Brexit has always been about emotion overriding reason, however.
+Fisheries are the perfect example — 0.1% of the UK economy but a very important national issue.
 I do not see evidence that reason will overcome this emotion any time soon."

 With the clock ticking and the talks apparently going nowhere, all eyes are now on whether a key political meeting between Johnson and European Commission President Ursula von der Leyen will take place later this month.
 While an EU Commission spokesperson referred DW to the fact that the EU-UK Political Declaration "makes reference to a high level meeting that is to be held in June", he did not confirm a date or format.